 Recent accident data is an indicator that many drivers aren't taking the issue seriously.
 More than a quarter of all automobile accidents in the country involve cell phone use.
 Distracted drivers kill more than 3,000 people each year.

 If you were injured in an accident caused by a texting driver, you may be entitled to compensation to pay for your lost wages, medical bills, and pain and suffering.
-The car accident lawyers at Greg Coleman Law will fight to maximize your compensation and hold distracted drivers accountable for the harm they cause.
+The car accident lawyers in Knoxville at Greg Coleman Law will fight to maximize your compensation and hold distracted drivers accountable for the harm they cause.